-- 3.2.14 total air flow through sides ( $Q{t(s)}$ ), L/s (ft/min)-the volume of air flowing per unit of time through the test chamber and test apparatus, inclusive of the air flowing through the sides of the test specimen but exclusive of the air flowing through the face of the specimen, under a test pressure difference and test temperature difference, converted to standard conditions. - 3.2.15 unit length of operable crack perimeter (lc), m (ft)-the sum of all perimeters of operable ventilators, sash, or doors contained in the test specimen, based on the overall dimensions of such parts.
-Where two such operable parts meet the two adjacent lengths of perimeter shall be counted as only one length. - 3.2.16 unit length of outside perimeter of specimen frame (lf), m (ft)-the perimeter of the test specimen, measured at the edge of the outer frame.
+- 3.2.7 test pressure differences, Pa (lbf/ft2)-the specified differential static air pressure across the specimen. - 3.2.8 total air flow (Q_t) , L/s (ft^3/min) -the volume of air flowing per unit of time through the test chamber and test apparatus, inclusive of the air flowing through the test specimen, under a test pressure difference and test temperature difference, converted to standard conditions. - 3.2.9 unit length of operable crack perimeter (l), m (ft)-the sum of all perimeters of operable ventilators, sash, or doors contained in the test specimen, based on the overall dimensions of such parts.
+Where two such operable parts meet the two adjacent lengths of perimeter shall be counted as only one length.